awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-schedule.md

 After the initial check, the schedule for each control may be either periodic or change\-triggered\.
 + Periodic checks run automatically within 12 hours after the most recent run\.
 You cannot change the periodicity\.
 + Change\-triggered checks run when the associated resource changes state\.
+Even if the resource does not change state, the updated at time for change\-triggered checks is refreshed every 18 hours\.
+This helps to indicate that the control is still enabled\.

 In general, Security Hub uses change\-triggered rules whenever possible\.
 For a resource to use a change\-triggered rule, there must be AWS Config Configuration Item support\.